 VA loans are much like other types of loans, but specific to VA loans are particular jargon that can be hard to understand without a clear explanation of each of them and how they work in the overall process to getting your VA loan.
 Here at The Reichert Mortgage Team, because we understand how these definitions are sometimes confusing, we’ve provided this handy VA loan glossary to aid you in the process of purchasing or refinancing with the VA home guaranteed loan.
 We hope it serves you well!
-If you have any additional questions, you can read our VA FAQ, or contact us on the form at the bottom of the page.
+If you have any additional questions, you can read our VA FAQ, or contact us today.

 An unbiased professional opinion of the value of your home.
 Different from home inspections, appraisals provide a general overview of the estimated value of the home and are required for all VA loan purchases.

 Cash-out-refinance allows you to dip into your home’s equity.
 Equity is the difference between your home’s appraised value and your remaining mortgage balance.
 With the credit you qualify for, you can pay off high-interest debt, pay for school, or do home-improvements.

 The Certificate of Eligibility verifies that a veteran, Active Duty Member, National Guard member or Reservist, is eligible for the VA loan program.
 Obtaining your COE is a necessary first step that allows your lender to move your VA loan forward.
 The Reichert Mortgage Team obtains this on applicant’s behalf with a relatively quick turnaround.

 The Certificate of Release or Discharge from Active Duty, frequently referred to as the DD214, is a document of the Department of Defense stating the nature of your discharge, dates of service, and current classification (retired, seperated, National Guard or Reserves).
 This document may be needed to help your lender confirm your eligibility for the VA home-loan program.